 Are you looking for a non-religious wedding ceremony?
 You don’t have to be a humanist to have a humanist wedding ceremony.
 Humanist weddings have the freedom of being held anywhere you want, at anytime, and I work with you to create a completely unique wedding that reflects you both as individuals, your wishes and your relationship.

 A love of meeting people and a passion for language, story-telling and writing, as well as a deep interest in humanism, and its history of free thinking and connection with creative artists, led me to become a humanist wedding celebrant.
 I also hold a strong affinity with its principles of kindness, equality and good ethical values.

 As humanism is a life stance, and not a religion, I like to hang my hat on humanism.
 It helps me to explain my non-religious beliefs in a positive way.
-I like the way that humanists are non-judgemental, and we respect a person’s individuality and right to hold their own beliefs.
+I like the way that, in one word, it summarises a shared belief in the equal rights of people, the value of scientific fact and the importance of respecting a person’s individuality and right to hold their own beliefs.

 love and happiness,

 The first wedding: my brother and sister-in-law, December 2014.

 I live about halfway between London and Brighton, just inside the M25, not far from Gatwick Airport, but I’m happy to travel almost anywhere!

 Initial meetings can be held by Skype/Facetime to make it easier.
 Or simply, give me a call!